Coronavirus COVID-19 Updates: uc.edu/publichealth

 The Exposure assessment, Biomarkers and Environmental Sensing Facility Core (EABES) of the EDGE Center provides the following capabilities and services to support research and training in the Environmental Health Sciences at the University of Washington:

 Center for Urban Responses to Environmental Stressors (CURES)

-Exposure Signatures Facility Core measures toxicants and the biological consequences of exposure to toxicants for individuals and in real-world samples from our environment.
+Exposure Signatures Facility Core The ESFC measures environmental toxicants and the biological consequences of toxicant exposure in biological samples and in complex environmental matrices.
 The goal is to integrate measurements of the amount of toxicant exposure with measurements of gene expression, protein abundance or signaling molecule status that indicate the impact of exposure in the individual.
-Co-leaders: Susan Land, PhD, Dept. Obstetrics and Gynecology, Director of Applied Genomics Technology Center, WSU; Douglas Ruden, PhD, IEHS, Director of Epigenomics, C.S.
-Mott Center for Human Growth and Development, LED, WSU; Paul Stemmer, PhD, IEHS, Director of Proteomics Core Facility
+The ESFC provides analytical services for Genomics, Proteomics, Toxicants, Metabolites, Lipids, Cytokines, Metals and Flow Cytometry.
+Co-leaders: Douglas Ruden, PhD, Institute of Environmental Health Sciences, Director of Epigenomics, C.S.
+Mott Center for Human Growth and Development; Paul Stemmer, PhD, Institute of Environmental Health Sciences, Director of Proteomics Core Facility